Responsible Sourcing

 Our Commitment: Collective Action for Forest Protection

-JBS sits in a pivotal position in the food value chain – interacting upstream with farmers, ranchers, grain originators and input suppliers, and downstream with distributors, retailers, restaurants, and consumers.
-While not the only agricultural commodity actor in Brazil, JBS is an industry leader that can help influence a complex supply chain.
+JBS sits in a pivotal position in the food value chain – interacting upstream with farmers, ranchers, grain originators, and input suppliers, and downstream with distributors, retailers, restaurants, and consumers.
+While not the only agricultural commodity company in Brazil, JBS is an industry leader that can help influence the complex agricultural supply chain.
 As such, JBS has made two key public commitments toward becoming forest-positive with the opportunity to deliver change at scale through our value chain partners.

 Specifically, as a responsible business, JBS is committed to:

-1. Delivering zero illegal deforestation in all Brazilian biomes by the end of 2025 for direct and tier 1 indirect cattle suppliers.
+1. Delivering zero illegal deforestation in all Brazilian biomes by the end of 2025 for direct and tier 1 indirect1,2 cattle suppliers.

 (Note: JBS Friboi reports this goal is met in 2023 for its direct cattle suppliers and is now addressing illegal deforestation risks within its network of tier 1 indirect cattle suppliers)